 Raw footage for "Chicago Slices," a series documenting life in and around Chicago.
-This video features a watermelon vendor working out of the back of a truck on Madison Avenue on the West Side of Chicago.
+This video features a watermelon vendor working out of the back of a truck on Madison Street on the West Side of Chicago.
 This is followed by a visit to a small storefront church where the Rutledge sisters, two young girls, sing Gospel music with incredible talent and spirit.
 They are accompanied by a pianist and drummer and a few tambourine players in the audience.
 The girls are interviewed, as well.

 00:00Copy video clip URL Driving in the car and footsteps.

 01:13Copy video clip URL A boy does a short rap in front of the camera.
 Producer Tom Weinberg talks with him and two other kids in front of the watermelon truck.
 This is followed by footage of selling watermelons out of the truck.
 A shirtless man in jeans named Ray smokes a cigarette and assists customers who stop by to shop.
 He is accompanied by Dino, who also helps the customers out.

 10:10Copy video clip URL Weinberg asks Ray to talk about what he’s doing there.
 He seems reluctant to talk at first, but then starts to answer questions.
 He excuses himself to go help a customer.
 A lady named Dicey Lucas waits in line and raves about the watermelon, and says that the watermelon man is a nice guy, too.